google/exposure-notifications-server/terraform/README.md

-# Starting the exposure notifications server
+# Starting the exposure notification key server

-This is a set of Terraform configurations which create the required infrastructure for an exposure notifications server on Google Cloud.
+This is a set of Terraform configurations which create the required infrastructure for an exposure notification key server on Google Cloud.
 Please note that **Terraform is only used for the initial deployment and provisioning of underlying infrastructure!** It is not used for continuous delivery or continuous deployment.